Wesleyan-Media-Project/fb_page_names/README.md

 ## 2. Data and Setup

 The csv files all rely on a SQL backend to create the table that is generated.
 The corresponding sql file for each data file is outlined below.
-As stated in [fb_ad_imports](https://github.com/Wesleyan-Media-Project/fb_ads_import), the scripts will store data in an instance of MySQL (or MariaDB) that needs to be installed and running on your machine.
+As stated in the [fb_ad_imports repo](https://github.com/Wesleyan-Media-Project/fb_ads_import), the scripts will store data in an instance of MySQL (or MariaDB) that needs to be installed and running on your machine.
 In order to run the scripts, you will need to create the tables in a database in MySQL/MariaDB and enter some keyword values.
-We recommend you to run all the [Data Collection Pipeline](https://github.com/Wesleyan-Media-Project/creative_overview?tab=readme-ov-file#step-1-data-collection) repositories first before running this repository to ensure you have the necessary data and tables set up in your database.
+We recommend you to run all the [Data Collection Pipeline repos](https://github.com/Wesleyan-Media-Project/creative_overview?tab=readme-ov-file#step-1-data-collection) first before running this repository to ensure you have the necessary data and tables set up in your database.

 ### Page Name Date Spans